Urban Growing

 How it works:

-Drop off your bags of apples between 5 – 7 October at one of three community hubs (watch this space for more information), or bring them along to the Botanic Garden on the day.
+Drop off your bags of apples at one of community hubs below, or bring them here on the day and get free access to the Botanic Garden.

 All apple pomace will be donated to a local farm.